Amazon Conservation Association

 To provide permanent protection of the Los Amigos Conservation Concession.

-When Los Amigos was created, hundreds of illegal loggers and two illegal trading posts were recently present in the area -- a situation that was soon rectified.
+When Los Amigos was created, hundreds of illegal loggers and two illegal trading posts had recently entered the area -- a situation that was soon rectified.
 Now, illegal goldmining in the area of the Concession is a chief threat.

 By supporting the Los Amigos Conservation Concession, ICFC is helping to protect not only an amazing large tract of intact Amazonian rainforest, but a key area to complete a mosaic of protected areas, the first of its kind, and a model for the new ones to come.